slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'How lucky I am to have something that makes saying goodbye so hard.' -- A.A.
 Milne*

+> *'There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.' -- Ernest Hemingway*

 Your success means nothing in life.
 It’s forgotten in one generation, two at best.
 But your emotional health lives for hundreds of generations after in the lives of everyone you touch and their descendants.